raghavbali12/TaskApp/README.md

 ## Technical Overview
 This project utilizes a C# backend with an MVC framework to create an API.
 The app uses the Entity Framework ORM to create SQL tables that is stored in a PostgreSQL database.
-The app frontend is written using React.js and various reusable components to create the UI.
+The app frontend is written using React.js and various reusable components to create the UI (note that this project currently uses class-based components instead of function-based components with hooks).
 The front-end Javascript triggers a fetch API to send HTTP requests to the backend API for GET, POST and PUT requests tied to various actions.

 ## Initial setup